DrLuke/pyree-old/doc/network.md

 This is an object that will be passed to the correct glfw-object in the worker.
 The command object MUST contain a `monitor (string)` keyword so that the worker knows which monitor the command goes to.

 ## Command Types
-This segment describes
+This segment describes different command schemas that can be sent from the controller to the workers

 ### Worker Commands
-Json Schemas exchanges between the controller and worker that are meant directly for the Worker.
+Command Schemas exchanges between the controller and worker that are meant directly for the Worker.
 An example for such a message would be a request to list all availabe monitors.

+### GLFW Commands
+Command schemas exchanged between the controller and glfw-workers.